KojoBailey/neovim-config/README.md

-# neovim-config
+# My Neovim Config
-My config for Neovim, using Lua.
+This is my config for [Neovim](https://neovim.io/).
+I've used Lua over `.nvim` since it's recommended.